 The McCartney Family Horse

 Paul McCartney has had a love for animals from an early age, he’s grown up around them, owned them, and even written songs about them.
+But one of the more unusual and charming chapters of Paul’s connection with animals comes in the form of a spirited racehorse named Drake’s Drum.

 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...
 She's got a ticket to ride...